Access4all/a11y-checklist/en/wcag/1.2.1-audio-only-and-video-only-prerecorded/alternative-for-audio-content/README.md

 created_at: "2024-03-13 17:04:08"
 ---

-# Checkpoint: Alternative for audio content
+# ✅ Alternative for audio content

 ## Description